The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Methods and Data

 \subsection{Equatorial wave filtering}

 Equatorial wave dynamical fields are extracted from the model or analysis $(u,\upsilon,Z)$ (zonal wind, meridional wind, geopotential height) fields using the 2D-in-Space Parabolic Cylinder Function (2DS-PCF) method developed by \citet{Y03}.
+The 2DS-PCF method is applied independently on individual pressure levels, and the vertical structure of the waves can then be inferred by analysis of multiple layers.

 Due to the relatively short time period covered by our simulations, the ``realtime" extension of the method \citep{yang2021} is used, whereby a long analysis period is appended to the start of the forecast to enable a time filter with a very broad window so that eastward and westward signals can be distinguished before spatial projection.
 There are multiple ways to identify equatorial waves from modelled and observed flows, with \citet{Knippertz22} calling for a combination of wavenumber-frequency filtering and spatial projection methods.
 Since we are concerned here with kinetic energy and the 3D dynamical structure of the waves, the 2DS-PCF method is the most suitable for our purposes.

 Equatorial waves are solutions to the shallow water equations (SWEs) on the equatorial beta-plane \citep{Matsuno66}.
 Substituting zonally propagating wavelike solutions in $y$ (meridional distance) back into the SWEs and rearranging yields a 2nd order ordinary differential equation in $\hat{\upsilon}(y)$ only.
 Solutions to this 2nd-order ODE are known as the Parabolic Cylinder Functions (PCFs) and are expressed in terms of nondimensionalised $y$: